CountChu/ChatGptAnswerPdf/README.md

     history.py      ---- A main Python app that generate answers in MD files for each date.
-    answer.py       ---- A Python app that generate MD files. tohtml.py       ---- A Python app that transform MD files into HTML files. topdf.py        ---- A Python app that transform HTML files into pdf files.
+    answer.py       ---- A Python app that generate MD files. tohtml.py       ---- A Python app that converts MD files into HTML files. topdf.py        ---- A Python app that converts HTML files into pdf files.
 ```